soumyadip1995/soumyadip1995.github.io/_posts/2020-02-04-machine_translation.md

     def __init__(self, rnn_size):
         super(LuongAttention, self).__init__()
         self.wa = tf.keras.layers.Dense(rnn_size)
         ## We need to implement the forward pass.
-Note that we have to pass in the encoder’s output this time around.
+        ## Note that we have to pass in the encoder’s output this time around.
         ## The first thing to do is to compute the score.
-        ## It’s the dot product of the current decoder’s output and the output of the Dense layer.
+        ## It’s the dot product of the current decoder’s output..
+        ##.. and the output of the Dense layer.

    def call(self, decoder_output, encoder_output):